Skip to main content

 Step 3: Filter for Unaddressed Cases

-Step 4: Review Individual Cases
+Step 4: Review Individual Issue

-Click on each log entry to examine:
+Click on each Issue to examine:

 • The user’s original query